ToF-/Domain/README.md

 # Scratching the surface of Monad Transformers

+In this blog post I present a way to chain monadic actions and controls with the `ExceptT` Monad Transformer in Haskell through a small example, in 4 steps:
+- writing a naïve implementation, which halts on IO exception
+- improving its robustness with conditionals and pattern matching
+- combining `IO` and `Either` using `ExceptT`
+- refactoring the program's chaining of actions

+## Program #1: A naive solution

 Let's say we want to write a program that reads a csv file containing transactions, which are composed of a category and an amount, and prints the total amount for each category.

 For instance, given a file `transactions.csv` containing this data: